oukanggui/ToastUtil/README.md

      }
 ```
 ## How the BadTokenException occurs
-As we can see the invoked stack information on the above Exception message,the Exception occurs while the Hanlder inside TN receives the message and invokes Toast$TN.handleShow() mothed, the implementation of Toast$TN.handleShow() mothed is different from different Android SDK version<br>
+As we can see the invoked stack information on the above Exception message,the Exception occurs while the Hanlder inside TN receives the message and invokes Toast$TN.handleShow() method, the implementation of Toast$TN.handleShow() method is different from different Android SDK version<br>
   **The source system code in Android 7.x:**
 ```java
 public void handleShow(IBinder windowToken) {